 XIII – LEAGUES

-1. Teams playing in competitive leagues are bound by the By-Laws/Constitution, Rules and Regulations of said League as interpreted by the External League Executive and its Officials.
+1. Teams playing in competitive/development leagues are bound by the By-Laws/Constitution, Rules and Regulations of said League as interpreted by the External League Executive and its Officials.

 3. Teams that are issued disciplinary fines by external leagues are responsible to pay said fines through their team accounts.
 The Club is not responsible to pay for team disciplinary fines.